media-streaming-mesh/documentation/README.md

 # How Does It Work?

-Our original demo implementation relied on a simple Go-based proxy that runs as a pod sidecar (plus a micro-CNI that creates IPtables rules to direct traffic into the sidecar, and a mutating webhook that injects the sidecar proxy into labelled pods).
+Our original demo implementation relied on a simple Go-based proxy that ran as a pod sidecar (plus a micro-CNI that creates IPtables rules to direct traffic into the sidecar, and a mutating webhook that injects the sidecar proxy into labelled pods).

 We have now started implementing our longer-term architecture, and will iteratively enhance this implementation.

 The implementation consists of:

 * An RTSP control plane that runs as a per-cluster kubernetes service - written in Golang, and leveraging the [https://github.com/aler9/gortsplib]() library.
-* An RTP/RTCP data plane that runs as a per-node daemon-set - written in Golang but being re-implemented in asynchronous Rust using Tokio/Tonic/etc.
+* An RTP/RTCP data plane that runs as a per-node daemon-set - our prototype implementation is written in Golang, but our next step will be to re-implement it in asynchronous Rust using Tokio/Tonic/etc.
-* An RTSP stub that runs as a small sidecar and which sends control plane traffic to the per-cluster control plane, and interleaved RTSP data to the per-node daemonset (converting TCP to UDP as it does so).
+* An stub sidecar which sends control plane traffic to the per-cluster control plane over gRPC, and which is also able to convert interleaved RTP data over RTSP data to native RTP over UDP.
 Written in asynchronous Rust using Tokio/Tonic/etc.
+* A micro-CNI and mutating webhook as noted above.

-Longer term our expectation is that we'll implement [SPIFFE](https://spiffe.io/docs/latest/spiffe-about/overview/)/[SPIRE](https://spiffe.io/docs/latest/spire-about/spire-concepts/) for pod to pod authentication.
+Longer term our expectation is that we'll implement [SPIFFE](https://spiffe.io/docs/latest/spiffe-about/overview/)/[SPIRE](https://spiffe.io/docs/latest/spire-about/spire-concepts/) for pod to pod authentication, [OPA](https://www.openpolicyagent.org) for workload authentication and [RTP over QUIC](https://www.ietf.org/archive/id/draft-ietf-avtcore-rtp-over-quic-01.html) for node to node encryption.

-We intend to split the control plane into a "controller" that takes care of mapping streams onto the cluster (and which is programmed using xDS), and a "control plane" entity into which we can plug RTSP and other protocols (such as [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol), [RIST](https://en.wikipedia.org/wiki/Reliable_Internet_Stream_Transport), [WebRTC](https://en.wikipedia.org/wiki/WebRTC), [AMWA NMOS](https://www.amwa.tv/nmos-overview) etc.)
+We intend to split the control plane into a "controller" that takes care of mapping streams onto the cluster, and a "control plane" entity into which we can plug RTSP and other protocols (such as [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol), [RIST](https://en.wikipedia.org/wiki/Reliable_Internet_Stream_Transport), [WebRTC](https://en.wikipedia.org/wiki/WebRTC), [AMWA NMOS](https://www.amwa.tv/nmos-overview) etc.)

 We also intend to make the data-plane pluggable.
 The most likely architecture is a configurable chain of WASM filters with a simple filter interface consisting of input and output packet vectors.
+This will enable easy contribution of enhanced features such as [FEC](https://en.wikipedia.org/wiki/Error_correction_code), NAK-based error correction, sRTP encryption, congestion control etc.

 To improve performance the data-plane proxy will be enhanced to use DPDK for network I/O, and the stub will use eBPF to intercept data plane traffic from the app at the TCP/UDP socket layer and forward it to the RTP proxy using AF_XDP at the proxy.

-For protocols such as WebRTC and NMOS that use a web-based control plane we intend to implement a version of the MSM stub as an [Envoy](https://www.envoyproxy.io) filter using [WASM](https://webassembly.org).[]()

 In order to keep footprint light one key will be to deploy only the required components for the service being implemented.
+So for example we only deploy a single control plane instance per cluster and a single RTP proxy per node.
+Remote edge nodes can be deployed without a local control plane - instead relying on a cloud-located control plane instance.

-The RTP proxy is deployed with a co-located stub sidecar that can proxy control plane traffic to enable north/south flows.
+The RTP proxy is deployed with a co-located stub sidecar that acts as an ingress for control plane traffic to enable north/south flows.
+The same stub sidecar is also co-located with media pods to proxy east/west control plane traffic, and also (as noted above) may be used to interwork between RTSP over TCP and RTSP using the RTP over UDP dataplane.
+Similar interworking functions will be required for RIST.

 # How Can I Get Involved?